sherryleneg/dunnhumby-sdet-test/README.md

  ## Comments

 I decided to make some practical decisions wherever possible.
 I am aware that the project could be improved, however I decided to time box myself whenever I encountered an issue and made some priority calls.
 The API tests were fairly straightforward but the UI tests presented some challenges.
-I have left comments on the UI tests because I felt they needed to be explained in more detail.
-For the API tests I did not leave comments as I felt that the tests are self explanatory.
+I have left comments on the UI tests because I felt they needed to be explained in detail.